 And as stewards, we all aspire to maintain and invest in our homes in such a way that the value of our home rises, not falls.
-This is the concept of futureproofing...that the things we may do today to and in our homes will be valued by the next generation of home buyers.
+This is the concept of future-proofing...that the things we may do today to and in our homes will be valued by the next generation of home buyers.

-The revisions to the garage ordinance should embracing this concept and allow for more homes to achieve garages attached to their homes.
+The revisions to the garage ordinance should embrace this concept of future-proofing and allow for more homes to achieve garages attached to their homes.